greatkub/Fuel-Stock-Recommender-System/README.md

   - Complexity of Ordering

 ## Algorithms
-Using a rule-based system is a system that applies human-made rules to store, sort and manipulate data.
+Using a rule-based system is to apply human-made rules to store, sort and manipulate data.
 To work, rule-based systems require a set of facts or source of data, and a set of rules for manipulating that data.
 Rule-based logic is at the heart of most automated processes.

 ## Work Flow
 ![Flowchart](https://user-images.githubusercontent.com/74519762/210126466-84e1929d-46da-4973-9196-b615b351c281.PNG)